girder/girder/docs/migration-guide.rst

 * ``GIRDER_WORKER_BROKER``: The URL of the message broker to use for celery
 * ``GIRDER_WORKER_BACKEND``: The URL of the result backend to use for celery
+* ``GIRDER_WORKER_API_URL``: Optional per-worker override for the Girder API base URL used when the worker calls back to the server.
+When set, this takes precedence over the ``girder_api_url`` header attached at schedule time, so each worker can use an API URL appropriate for its own network location (for example ``http://girder:8080/api/v1`` inside Docker).

 Switch to HttpOnly cookies in core web client
 +++++++++++++++++++++++++++++++++++++++++++++